MonashMath/SCI1022/Unix-CLI.md

 rmdir: failed to remove 'dir2': Directory not empty
 ```

 The error message here is triggered as `rmdir` requires the directory to be empty.
 One may of course remove it by hand (using a much likely long sequence of `cd`, `rm`, and `rmdir` commands), but this is time-consuming.
-An alternative is to use the more powerful but **evil** “remove recursive force” command `rm -rf`, which removes a directory, its files, and any subdirectories recursively **without any confirmation**.
+An alternative is to use the more powerful but **dangerous** “remove recursive force” command `rm -rf`, which removes a directory, its files, and any subdirectories recursively **without any confirmation**.

 ```bash
 $ rm -rf dir2/